-For ESXi hosts, you have to use a password with predefined requirements.
+For ESXi hosts, you must use a password with predefined requirements.
 You can change the required length and character class requirement or allow pass phrases using the Security.PasswordQualityControl advanced option.
 You can also set the number of passwords to remember for each user using the Security.PasswordHistory advanced option.

 ESXi enforces password requirements for access from the Direct Console User Interface, the ESXi Shell, SSH, or the VMware Host Client.

-- By default, you have to include a mix of characters from four character classes: lowercase letters, uppercase letters, numbers, and special characters such as underscore or dash when you create a password.
+- By default, you must include a mix of at least three from the following four character classes: lowercase letters, uppercase letters, numbers, and special characters such as underscore or dash when you create a password.

-- By default, password length is more than 7 and less than 40.
+- By default, password length is at least 7 characters and less than 40.

-- Passwords cannot contain a dictionary word or part of a dictionary word.
+- Passwords must not contain a dictionary word or part of a dictionary word.

 Example ESXi Passwords

-retry=3 min=disabled,disabled,disabled,7,7With this setting, passwords with one or two character classes and pass phrases are not allowed, because the first three items are disabled.
+retry=3 min=disabled,disabled,disabled,7,7With this setting, a user is prompted up to three times (retry=3) for a new password that is not sufficiently strong or if the password was not entered correctly twice.
+Passwords with one or two character classes and pass phrases are not allowed, because the first three items are disabled.
 Passwords from three- and four-character classes require seven characters.
-See the pam_passwdqc man page for details.
+See the pam_passwdqc man page for details on other options, such as max, passphrase, and so on.

 - xQaTEhb!: Contains eight characters from three character classes.